CesiumGS/3d-tiles/specification/README.md

 `properties` is an object containing objects for each per-feature property in the tileset.
 This tileset JSON snippet is for 3D buildings, so each tile has building models, and each building model has a `Height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
 The name of each object in `properties` matches the name of a per-feature property, and its value defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

 `geometricError` is a nonnegative number that defines the error, in meters, that determines if the tileset is rendered.
 At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), the error measured in pixels.
-If the SSE does not exceed a required minimum, the tileset should not be rendered, and none of its tile should be considered for rendering, see [Geometric error](#geometric-error).
+If the SSE does not exceed a required minimum, the tileset should not be rendered, and none of its tiles should be considered for rendering, see [Geometric error](#geometric-error).

 `root` is an object that defines the root tile using the tile JSON described in the [above section](#tiles).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.
-The tileset's `geometricError` is used to determine the maximum error when the tileset is rendered and if its tiles should be considered for rendering; `root.geometricError` is used only to determine if the root tile is rendered.
+The tileset's `geometricError` is used at runtime to determine the SSE at which the tileset's root tile renders; `root.geometricError` is used at runtime to determine the SSE at which the root tile's children are rendered.

 #### External tilesets